Clueless Idiot Review: Accessory Guy

 Finally, after putting on more damn crap than a drag queen, Accessory Guy enters the water.
 The wind has already switched onshore but that doesn't seem to make the least difference.

-Paddle the fourteen-hundred dollar "special edition" signature model into the lineup.
+Paddle the twenty-four hundred dollar 9'-2" "special edition" signature model with the quad-fin setup into the lineup.

 Stroke for a wave.